 The PHY control register is used to read or write a PHY register.
 To read a register, the address of the register is written to the regAddr field along with a 1 in the rdReg bit.
-When the read request has been sent to the PHY (through the PhyReq pin), the read bit is cleared.
-When the PHY returns the register (through a status transfer), the rdDone bit is set.
+When the read request has been sent to the PHY (through the PhyReq pin), the rdReg bit is cleared to 0.
+When the PHY returns the register (through a status transfer), the rdDone bit transitions to one and then the IntEvent.phyRegRcvd interrupt is set.
 The address of the register received is placed in the rdAddr field and the contents in the rdData field.
-Note that the rdAddr field should be compared to the value expected because the PHY can automatically send a register, such as the nodeID register, and thus replace the contents of the read before software can look at it.
+Note that software should compare the rdAddr field to the value expected because the PHY can automatically send a register, such as the nodeID register, and thus replace the contents of the read before software can look at it.